Department of Legal Studies.2

 Legal Studies students engage through course work and internships with organizations here in the State Capital and across the state in organizations that include the the Illinois State Legislature, Sangamon County State’s Attorney’s Office, City of Springfield Corporate Counsel, Land of Lincoln Assistance Foundation, numerous law practices and the Illinois Innocence Project centered at UIS.

 Legal Studies faculty offer expertise in a breadth of interdisciplinary legal fields to enrich the education and opportunities of our students.
 They are involved in multi-faceted community engagement with academic, intellectual, professional and social agencies and organizations, not only locally and regionally, but also nationally and internationally including organizations focused on human rights, poverty, domestic violence, taxes, legal history, pre-law advising, and bar associations and foundations.

 - Give to Legal Studies

 Free Online Course on the Innocence Movement

-A new Massive Open Online Course (MOOC) on the Innocence Movement is being offered by UIS Legal Studies Assistant Professor Gwen Jordan.
-The Innocence Movement MOOC is a free, six-week course which begins on February 2, 2015.
-The course is designed to introduce and educate members of the public about the serious issues of wrongful conviction, the work of the innocence movement, and strategies to prevent wrongful convictions in the future.
-Currently no academic or continuing education credit is awarded for MOOCs offered at UIS.
-Registration information can be found at: http://uis.coursesites.com
+A Massive Open Online Course (MOOC) on the Innocence Movement by UIS Legal Studies Associate Professor Gwen Jordan is available to all at no cost.
+The course introduces members of the public about the serious issues of wrongful conviction, the work of the innocence movement, and strategies to prevent wrongful convictions in the future.
+Register Here